Mehdishah57/sal-settings/README.md

 Normally, a basic level validation is required for env variables i:e string. number, boolean, nullable etc.
 And its a pain to write that code all by yourself isn't it?
 I mean its boring stuff mate.

-Hence sal-settings provides you with some built-in validators and you can use them like this:
+Hence saucy-settings provides you with some built-in validators and you can use them like this:

 ```ts
 @BaseSettings()